Green Tea Extract Gummies: The Real Manufacturing Challenges

 Under FDA's Current Good Manufacturing Practice (21 CFR Part 111), you have to prove every batch meets its labeled potency throughout shelf life.
 For green tea extract gummies, that means stability testing specifically for EGCG or total catechins under your exact packaging conditions.

-- Specification limits: Don't set a high overage.
-For green tea extract, a 5-10% overage is safer than 20%, because excess extract accelerates bitterness and degradation.
-A tight spec of 90-110% potency is achievable with the right process controls.
+• Specification limits: Don't set a high overage.
+For green tea extract, 5–10% overage is safer than 20%—excess extract accelerates bitterness and degradation.
+A tight spec of 90–110% potency is achievable with the right controls.

-- Microbiological testing: The gummy matrix is high-moisture and high-sugar.
-Even though green tea extract has some antimicrobial properties, you still need standard plate counts, yeast and mold, and E. coli testing.
-If you use pectin (for vegetarian gummies), make sure your raw material COA includes spore-former data-the cooking step kills vegetative bacteria but not spores.
+• Microbiological testing: The gummy matrix is high-moisture, high-sugar.
+Even with green tea's antimicrobial properties, you still need standard plate counts, yeast and mold, and E. coli testing.
+If using pectin for vegetarian gummies, ensure your raw material COA includes spore-former data—cooking kills vegetative bacteria but not spores.

-- Allergen cross-contact: Many green tea extracts run on shared equipment.
-If your gummy is labeled allergen-free, request a dedicated production line or a validated cleaning protocol.
-You don't want surprises from soy, gluten, or tree nuts.
+• Allergen cross-contact: Many green tea extracts run on shared equipment.
+If labeled allergen-free, request a dedicated line or validated cleaning protocol.
+Avoid surprises from soy, gluten, or tree nuts.

 Green tea extract gummies aren't a simple switch from capsules.
 They demand thoughtful formulation, careful process adjustments, and rigorous stability testing.
 But when you get it right, you end up with a stable, great-tasting product that holds its potency through distribution.
 When you get it wrong, you get brown, bitter, crumbling gummies that fail at six months.